Youth Advocate Programs (YAP), Inc. > What We Do > Direct Services

 Individualized Service Planning

-Interventions and goals are tailored to each youth and family's unique needs, strengths, interests, culture and preferences.
+Interventions and goals are tailored to each youth and family's unique needs, strengths, interests, and preferences.

 Focus on Strengths